 Ryan is an associate in Colantuono, Highsmith & Whatley’s municipal advisory practice group and resident in the Grass Valley office.
-Ryan currently serves as Assistant City Attorney of Auburn and of Grass Valley, Assistant Town Attorney of Yountville, and Assistant General Counsel for a number of the firm’s special district clients.
-His practice covers a range of municipal law issues, including labor and employment law, land use, CEQA, public works contracting and open meeting and records laws.
-Ryan’s current projects include guiding approval of a large mixed-use development; drafting new personnel policies for a fire district; and preparing an ordinance regulating cannabis businesses.
-Ryan sits on the Legislative Committee for the California Association of Local Agency Formation Commissions (CALAFCo) and on the Executive Committee of the Nevada County Bar Association.
+Ryan’s practice includes advising clients on a range of municipal law issues, including the Public Records Act, labor and employment law, land use, CEQA, and public contracting requirements.
+He currently serves as Assistant City Attorney for the Cities of Auburn, Grass Valley and Chico, Planning Commission counsel for the City of Chico, Assistant Town Attorney for Yountville, and Assistant General Counsel for a number of the firm’s special district clients.
+Ryan sits on the Legislative Committee for the California Association of Local Agency Formation Commissions (CALAFCo) and on the Executive Committee for the Nevada County Bar Association.